ShubhamSalvi1/retail-sales-analytics/README.md

 * Return reasons are not captured in the source data — the return rate is a volume metric, not a root-cause diagnosis.
 ---
 ## Future Improvements
+* Add cohort analysis by customer first-purchase month
+* Build a returns-drilldown page identifying which products/categories drive the return rate
+* Add year-over-year comparison if a second year of data becomes available
+* Incorporate a calendar/date table for more advanced time intelligence DAX (YTD, MTD, prior period comparisons)
+---
 ## Project Structure

 ```